joe-ledford-04/tennis-serve-performance-analysis/README.md

   - statsmodels (fixed effects regression)

  # Key Findings
--Serve performance metrics do explain a meaningful portion of match outcomes, but defintely not all -Agression (aces/win%) and consistency (serve %, faults) capture different serve strategies.
+- Serve performance metrics do explain a meaningful portion of match outcomes, but defintely not all
+- Agression (aces/win%) and consistency (serve %, faults) capture different serve strategies.
--Serve strategies have different effects based on what surface a match is being played on and what round a player is in -Some matches are statistically explainable; others are liekly decided by mental/emotional factors
+- Serve strategies have different effects based on what surface a match is being played on and what round a player is in
+- Some matches are statistically explainable; others are liekly decided by mental/emotional factors

 # Future Endevors
--Extend model to predict match outcomes using logistic regression -Incorporate non-serve data (rallies, return stats, unforced errors) -Create visulations for indivudal matches that over-or under- perform the model.
+- Extend model to predict match outcomes using logistic regression
+- Incorporate non-serve data (rallies, return stats, unforced errors)
+- Create visulations for indivudal matches that over-or under- perform the model.

 # License
 This proejct is open-source under the MIT License